TV Bahia: News operation

 TV Bahia currently broadcasts 23 hours, 20 minutes of locally produced newscasts each week (with 4 hours, 15 minutes each weekday and 2 hours, 5 minutes on Saturdays).
 The station also produces the 25-minute local sports show Globo Esporte Bahia, from Monday to Saturday, right after the newscast Bahia Meio Dia.

-When TV Bahia launched, it produced one daily newscast, the evening Bahia em Manchete, and a daily sports program, Manchete Esportiva Bahia; planned from the start but not debuted until June was the public affairs program Bahia Debate, presented by Ney Gonçalves Dias, then with Rede Manchete.
+TV Bahia's news operation began with Bahia em Manchete, a newscast shown at 7:15 pm, which premiered on March 11, 1985, and was presented by Paulo Gil.
+In sports, the first program was Manchete Esportiva Bahia, with Ivan Pedro.
+A new program entered the station's schedule three months later: Bahia Debate, hosted by the then Rede Manchete journalist Ney Gonçalves Dias.
+In the program, which was shown on Thursdays, he interviewed the candidates for mayor of Salvador in the municipal election of that year.
 In July 1986, TV Bahia hired journalist Kátia Guzzo, presenter of variety program Mulher Total on then-SBT affiliate TV Itapoan (channel 5, now RecordTV Itapoan), to co-anchor Bahia Agora, the station's first noon newscast, accompanying journalist Paulo Brandão.

 As a result of affiliating with Globo in January 1987, TV Bahia restructured its news operation to produce three daily newscasts.
 Paulo Gil remained host of the evening newscast, which was retitled BATV 2ª Edição on January 23.
-The noon newscast was rebranded BATV 1ª Edição the next day, and Guzzo was moved to the new morning show Jornal da Manhã, which premiered on January 26.
-Jornal da Manhã and BATV 1ª Edição readopted the Bahia Agora name from 1993 to July 1995, when the title began to be used for a feature magazine hosted by Anna Valéria.
+The BATV 3ª Edição premiered in the early morning, presented by Paulo Brandão.
+The noon newscast was rebranded BATV 1ª Edição the next day, presented by Cristina Barude.
+On the same day, Manchete Esportiva Bahia was replaced by the local block of Globo Esporte, lasting 3 minutes.
+TV Bahia's first morning production, Jornal da Manhã, hosted by Kátia Guzzo, debuted on January 26.

+On January 27, 1989, a plane carrying a news team from TV Bahia, composed of reporter Anna Valéria, cameraman Robson Barros, and assistant Alberto Luciano Valente, crashed shortly after takeoff at the Bom Jesus da Lapa Airport, colliding with an abandoned house and a umbu tree, and caught fire.
+The team was returning to Salvador after covering, in Correntina, the burial of 18 victims of an accident between two trucks in Brasília.
+The aircraft was also carrying a team from the Correio da Bahia newspaper and state representative José Rocha.
+All eight occupants were injured, but none died.